-LGAC was created as a State public benefit corporation on June 11, 1990 by Chapter 220 of the Laws of 1990 (as amended).
+LGAC was created as a State public benefit corporation on June 11, 1990 by Chapter 220 of the Laws of 1990 (the "Enabling Act"), as amended.
 LGAC's fiscal year begins on April 1 and ends on March 31.

 LGAC was created and authorized to issue bonds or notes to make payments of up to \$4.7 billion primarily to local governments and school districts in New York State.
 Legislative authorization was required annually to specify the use of LGAC bond or note proceeds, thereby authorizing issuance of bonds for those particular purposes.
 The Corporation issued the last of its \$4.7 billion authorization during the 1995-96 fiscal year, completing the Corporation's issuances for local assistance payments.
-The Corporation may now issue bonds only for the purpose of refunding outstanding bonds of the Corporation.
+The Corporation's remaining debt was fully retired on April 1, 2021.
+In accordance with Section 3233 of the Public Authorities Law, the Corporation will terminate six months after all its liabilities have been met or otherwise discharged.
+As of April 1, 2022, the Corporations liabilities were met, and all remaining funds were transferred to the State.
+The Corporation's existence will terminate on October 1, 2022.

 LGAC was created as an integral part of an overall program of State fiscal reform to eliminate the State's practice of financing substantial amounts of local assistance payments during the first quarter of the State's fiscal year through the issuance of short-term tax and revenue anticipation notes.
 LGAC's bonds were issued for the purpose of making local assistance payments in a manner that provides such funds to entities earlier than had been the State's traditional practice.
-The State has not conducted a Spring Borrowing since the 1993-94 fiscal year.
+The State has not conducted a Spring Borrowing since the 1993-94 fiscal year.1